AkshayPatil1994/Synthetic-Eddy-Method-KCX2013/README.md

 ## How to change parameters
 Follow the instructions in `parameters.in` to change the input parameters

+## Setup the `inflow.dat` input file
+A reference `inflow.dat` has been listed in the `python/inflow.dat` directory of the code.
+The file contains the **dimensional** vertical coordinate `z` or `$x_3$` and **non-dimensional** mean velocity and Reynolds stress tensor components used by the code to generate the initial conditions.

+1. Be sure to have the profiles collocated with the vertical grid used in the simulation
+2. The first line of the file is ignored as it is the header file containing the information about the column data

 ## How to run the code
 Copy the `parameters.in` file to the same location as the executable `genic`
 ```